 - b.
 Multiple points of data collection and reporting.
 The draft widely distributes responsibilities for capturing and reporting relevant information, including biometric (typically fingerprints) and disposition information.
 We believe that this "belt-and-suspenders approach" is warranted given the wide variation of fingerprint-collection compliance rates between and within states, as well as the large number of missing pieces of disposition information present in almost every jurisdiction examined during the course of this project.
 In many ways, this requirement is the lynchpin of the entire act.
 If successfully implemented, this should increase the accuracy of criminal records going forward. - c.
 The role of the courts.
 To fully implement the multiple points of data collection strategy, we believe that the process and the act must involve the courts.
-Including the courts in the data collection and reporting process is crucial to an effective criminal history record information system.
-Courts are, after all, responsible for the creation and recording of many of the most essential types of disposition data.
-As such, the draft includes courts in the definition of a "contributing justice agency" which must collect and report relevant data.
+Including the courts in the data collection and reporting process is crucial to an effective criminal-history-record information system.
+Courts are, after all, responsible for the creation - and recording - of many of the most vital types of disposition data.
+As such, the draft includes courts in the definition of a "contributing justice agency," which must collect and report relevant data.
 The Drafting Committee was sensitive to separation of powers concerns.
-As such, we provided a legislative note which gives guidance to those jurisdictions which want to exempt their courts or give their courts the option to opt out. - d.
-Proactively addressing mistaken identity as a source of inaccuracy.
-Mistaken identity is a major concern, both as substantive a threat to victims and as a systemic challenge to the accuracy of criminal history record information.
-The draft proposes the creation of a voluntary mistaken identity prevention registry that is modeled on identity theft-specific registries managed by several states and the federal government.
-The registry proposed in this draft is designed to prevent mistaken arrests, confusion of one individual with another with another during criminal history record information searches, and the creation or perpetuation of inaccurate criminal history record information.
-When properly implemented, the registry should prevent individuals who are victims of mistaken identity from being unduly burdened (e.g., being confused with an individual who has an active criminal warrant during an unrelated traffic stop).
-We are, however, very sensitive to the fact that for this proposed system to work the government will gain access - admittedly on a voluntary basis - to yet more data, including biometric identifying information, about members of the general public.
-The Drafting Committee tried to structure protections that should limit the potential for abuse and overreach while still accomplishing the harm reduction and accuracy improvement goals.
+As such, the Drafting Committee has included guidance in a comment for those jurisdictions interested in exempting their courts or giving their courts the option to opt out.